You know you're GenX if…

 ”OP" stood for an aspirational brand of surf wear, not the person who starts an internet thread.

-You paid your high-school classmate in beer to tune up your car engine.
+You paid your high-school classmate in beer to tune up your car.

-You remember when flight attendants were called stewardesses, served free meals and didn’t walk around asking for trash all the time.
+You remember when flight attendants served free meals and didn’t walk around asking for trash.

 Your mom had no idea where you were for hours at a time, when you were 10.

-You've heard an actual dial tone through a telephone handset.
+You've heard a dial tone through a telephone handset.

 “588-2300" and “867-5309” still make you involuntarily break into song.

-You brought peanuts in your school lunch and didn’t get in trouble.
+You had peanuts in your school lunch and didn’t get in trouble.

 You remember curbs littered with soda can pull tabs.